Jaipats/Formula1_Databricks/DLT_AUTOLOADER_GUIDE.md

 ## 🔄 Incremental Updates

 ### Automatic Processing
-Once the DLT pipeline is running, it **automatically** processes new files:
+Once the Lakeflow pipeline is running, it **automatically** processes new files:

 1. **Run ingestion**: Add more data to volumes
    ```python